The To Do List: Plot

 Brandy gets advice from her sister, Amber, her mother, and her two best friends, while her father, a conservative judge, is uncomfortable with the talk of sex.
 Using this information, she makes a "to do list" of sexual acts to learn and perform.
 As the summer progresses, Brandy has several sexual encounters with Cameron and other boys, all while trying to catch Rusty's eye.
 Cameron begins to fall in love with her but is crushed after discovering her list and realizing he was just part of her "mission".
-Willy catches Brandy, Wendy, Fiona, and members of a male grunge band in the pool after hours.
+Willy catches Brandy, Wendy, Fiona, and adult members of a male grunge band in the pool after hours.
 Brandy is sent home where she is confronted by Cameron over the list.
 Cameron leaves in a huff and Brandy cries.
 Duffy, whom Wendy has a crush on, comes over to comfort Brandy and the two hook up.

 When Wendy and Fiona come over to watch the film Beaches with Brandy, they discover her list and see the list of boys with whom she had experimented.
 They get upset after finding out that Brandy hooked up with one of their crushes and leave angrily.
-They declare that Brandy has failed to put "Bros before hoes" and call her a slut.
+They declare that Brandy has failed to put "hoes before bros" and call her a slut.

 Brandy finally gets close to Rusty when they vandalize a rival pool, but they get caught because Brandy leaves her bra, which has her name on it, and Willy fires her.
 Brandy asks out Rusty, and he takes her to a popular make-out spot to have sex, but the sex is brief and disappointing.
 She sees her father and mother in the Dodge Caravan next to them having sex, causing her to freak out and demand that Rusty take her home immediately.

 Willy goes to the Klark house to stop Brandy from having sex with Rusty, but is met at the door by Amber, who seduces him.
-When Rusty and Brandy arrive home, a jealous Cameron is there to meet him with a sucker-punch, and they fight until Brandy breaks it up.
+When Rusty and Brandy arrive home, a jealous Cameron is there to meet him with a sucker punch, and they fight until Brandy breaks it up.
 She compliments them on their good qualities, apologizes sincerely to Cameron for using him, and offers her own view of sex.